Analysis | What to Know About Post-Vaccine Deaths and Allergies

 The body fights foreign invaders through a variety of mechanisms that include making protective proteins called antibodies, releasing toxins that kill microbes, and marshaling guardian cells to battle the infection.
 As in any conflict, sometimes the effort to repel an infection can itself be damaging.
 In rare cases, it can produce runaway inflammation and swelling of tissues in a serious allergic reaction called anaphylaxis.
 As much as 5% of the U.S. population has had such a reaction to various substances.
 It can be fatal if, for example, the person’s airway swells shut, though deaths are rare.
 Allergies to insect stings and foods can provoke it, though drug reactions are the most common cause of anaphylaxis fatalities in the U.S. and U.K.

-In the U.S., according to the Centers for Disease Control and Prevention, as of Jan.
-19 there have been 15 cases of anaphylaxis with the Moderna shot and 45 with the Pfizer shot.
-That translates to 2.1 cases per million doses and 6.2 cases per million doses, respectively, both very low rates.
-The risk of contracting Covid-19 outweighs that posed by the vaccines, officials and clinicians say.
+In the U.S., according to the CDC, it occurs in just 2 to 5 people for every million receiving a Covid vaccine.
+The risk of contracting Covid outweighs that posed by the vaccines, officials and clinicians say.
 Anaphylaxis is a known risk of vaccination.
 Such reactions occur about 1.3 times per million doses of flu vaccine administered.
 With other vaccines they have been seen at rates of 12 to 25 per million doses, though the studies were small.

 The U.K. and U.S. have advised people who have allergies to any component of a Covid vaccine not to receive it.
 Anaphylaxis can be quickly countered with antihistamines in tandem with adrenaline injectors like Mylan NV’s Epi-Pen that slow or halt immune reactions, and health workers giving the vaccine are keeping such items at the ready.
 These treatments don’t cancel out the beneficial effects of vaccines.
 In the U.S., health workers are observing everyone who receives the vaccine for at least 15 minutes post-injection to watch for signs of a reaction; those with a worrying history of allergic reaction are monitored for twice as long.
 People who have had reactions to a first dose of vaccine shouldn’t receive a second, according to the CDC.